 Indeed, several public policies (environment and sectoral) and their tools include measures which are already contributing to protecting the marine environment at various scales (local, regional, marine subregional, national, European and international).
-The existing measures are presented in the Programme of Measures.
+The existing measures are presented in the PoM.

-However, the programmes of measures are not intended to exhaustively list all actions allowing the marine environment to be protected.
+However, the Programmes of Measures are not intended to exhaustively list all actions allowing the marine environment to be protected.
 Only those actions considered as most relevant to address the challenges identified during the initial assessment of marine waters and the environmental targets are included.